 In addition to serving on the Board of Advisors for Dominican University’s Barowsky School of Business, Susan’s previous board experience includes the UCSF Dental Center Advisory Board and the Board of Directors of Sunflower Wellness, a nonprofit organization that empowers people living with cancer to find strength and support through exercise.

-Previously, at Enterprise for High School Students, a San Francisco city-wide youth employment agency, Leonard created a new department spearheading their partnerships with the business sector for youth workforce opportunities, job shadow experiences, financial support, marketing and civic engagement.
+At Enterprise for High School Students, a San Francisco youth employment agency, Leonard created a new department spearheading their partnerships with the business sector with such organizations as Merrill Lynch, the San Francisco Giants, REI, Deloitte & Touche, and the San Francisco Business Times.
 During his tenure, Enterprise was nationally honored by the United States Department of Labor.

 With the United Way of the Bay Area, Leonard raised more than $821,000.
 He received two awards for his dedication, vision and was recommended for a CEO position at the national headquarters.

 Leonard has been a guest speaker before more than 1,400 attendees, appeared on radio shows, and has raised almost 2 million dollars for various worthwhile civic endeavors.

 Some of his sports and entertainment achievements include marketing and public relations for two Summer Olympic Games, the Rose Bowl Parade and Game, working with the Oakland Raiders, fundraisers featuring Ray Charles, and managing entertainment for Pope John Paul II.
 Leonard also designed a sports marketing course which he taught to an international audience at UC Berkeley.

 Shawna is a business administration major with a concentration in global business.
 She currently interns for the Marin Small Business Development Center and plans to get her MBA after graduation.
 Shawna believes that in order to grow, you have to step out of your comfort zone.